Grapple228/rust_gen_key/readme.md

 This is a simple command-line tool for generating RSA and HMAC keys.
 The generated keys can be output to the console or saved to files in a specified directory.

+## Important

+> ⚠️ **Security Notice:**
+> This tool uses the `rsa` crate, which is affected by [RUSTSEC-2023-0071](https://rustsec.org/advisories/RUSTSEC-2023-0071).
+> **Do not use this tool for generating production or long-term RSA keys until the issue is resolved.**
+> For production, use OpenSSL or another well-audited cryptography library.

 ## Features

 - Generate RSA key pairs (private and public keys).